 - Popping sound in the hip when walking

-The course of treatment changes based on how early you catch the condition.
-If you own a dog breed that is more likely to suffer from joint problems (see below for the list of breeds), then it’s best to regularly check through the list of hip dysplasia symptoms above for any change in hip health.
-Receiving a diagnosis early can improve the efficacy of treatment through their aging years.
+If you own a dog breed that is more likely to suffer from joint problems (see below for the list of breeds), then it’s best important to consult with your veterinarian and take preventative measures.

 Nutritional Needs for Joint Health